Discussion –

 In this comprehensive guide, we’ll delve deep into the world of project constraints, exploring their significance, interrelationships, and strategies for effective management.
 Whether you’re a seasoned project manager or just starting your journey in the field, this article will equip you with the knowledge and tools to navigate the complex landscape of project constraints and ensure project success.

 Project constraints are limiting factors that affect the planning, execution, and delivery of a project.
-While there are various types of project constraints that can impact a project, the three most fundamental and universally recognised are time, cost, and scope.
+While various types of constraints can impact a project, the three most fundamental and universally recognised are time, cost, and scope.
 These form the basis of the triple constraint model, which is a cornerstone of project management methodology.

 The triple constraint model, visualised as a triangle, illustrates the interconnected nature of time, cost, and scope in project management.
 Each side of the triangle represents one of these constraints: